Christine Kampen Robinson

 Kampen Robinson, C. (2014). "i've got to go now, bis dann": Teaching Closing Sequences.
 Die Unterrichtspraxis/Teaching German, 47: 180–192.

-In addition to her work at CMU, Christine edits and produces Das Blatt für Kinder, an MCC-funded German-language publication that is sent primarily to the Mennonite colonies in South and Central America.
-She also provides proof-reading and copy-editing support to the Mennonitische Post ministry.
+In addition to her work at CMU, Christine edits and produces Das Blatt für Kinder, an MCC-funded German-language publication that fosters literacy and numeracy development among school children in the Mennonite colonies in South and Central America.